Trump picks Barrett as he moves to tilt U.S. Supreme Court rightward | Politics

 An emboldened Supreme Court conservative majority could shift the United States to the right on hot-button issues by, among other things, curbing abortion rights, expanding religious rights, striking down gun control laws, halting the expansion of LGBT rights, and endorsing new restrictions on voting rights.
 Barrett, a devout Roman Catholic who earned her law degree and taught at the University of Notre Dame in Indiana, was appointed by Trump to the Chicago-based 7th U.S. Circuit Court of Appeals in 2017 and is a favorite of religious conservatives, a key Trump voter bloc.

 "Today it is my honor to nominate one of our nation's most brilliant and gifted legal minds to the Supreme Court," Trump said.
-Trump noted that she would be the first mother of school-age children ever on the court.
+Trump said Barrett would be the first mother of school-age children ever on the court.
 Along with her lawyer husband, her children, two of whom were adopted from Haiti, were in the audience.

+Later on Saturday evening, the president drew loud cheers from thousands of supporters at a campaign rally in Middletown, Pennsylvania, when he called Barrett "an extraordinary scholar" who would defend their "God-given rights and freedoms."
+"She should be running for president," he said, comparing her academic record to that of his Democratic rival Joe Biden.

 Barrett also praised Ginsburg, saying the late justice was "a woman of enormous talent and consequence" and mentioned Ginsburg's long friendship with Scalia.
 MOVING AHEAD

 Senate Majority Leader Mitch McConnell issued a statement praising Barrett and pledging to move forward quickly with the confirmation process.
-But Democratic presidential nominee Joe Biden repeated his call for the appointment to be made by the winner of the Nov.
+But Biden repeated his call for the appointment to be made by the winner of the Nov.
 3 election.
 "The Senate should not act on this vacancy until after the American people select their next president and the next Congress," Biden said.

 Democrats are still furious over McConnell's 2016 refusal to consider President Barack Obama's Supreme Court nomination of Merrick Garland because it came during an election year.
 This marks the first time since 1956 that a U.S. president has moved to fill a Supreme Court vacancy so close to an election.
-"The stakes for our country are incredibly high, rulings that the Supreme Court will issue in the coming years will decide the survival of our Second Amendment (which guarantees the right to bear arms), our religious liberty, our public safety and so much more," Trump said.

-"I urge lawmakers and members of the media to refrain from personal or partisan attacks" on Barrett, Trump added.
-Abortion rights advocates have voiced concern that Barrett could cast a vote for overturning the landmark 1973 Roe v.
-Wade ruling legalizing abortion nationwide.
-On the 7th Circuit, she has voted in favor of one of Trump's hardline immigration policies, embraced gun rights and authored a ruling making it easier for college students accused of campus sexual assaults to sue their institutions.

-"Donald Trump and Mitch McConnell have made it clear they will pull out all the stops to jam through another right-wing Supreme Court nominee - even if that means breaking their own rule pertaining to election-year appointments," Democratic Senator Ron Wyden said.
-The White House ceremony was decorated with American flags arranged in a way similar to the day when President Bill Clinton nominated Ginsburg in 1993.
-There was tightly packed crowd at the ceremony, most not wearing masks despite the coronavirus pandemic.
+Former presidential candidate and senator Bernie Sanders called Republican efforts to push through the nomination "an absolute outrage" and said Americans should fight "as hard as we can to ensure that this nominee is not confirmed."

 Barrett could be on the bench for the court's Nov.
 10 oral arguments in a case in which Trump and fellow Republicans are seeking to invalidate the 2010 law, formally called the Affordable Care Act.
 "Justice Ginsburg must be turning over in her grave up in heaven," top Senate Democrat Chuck Schumer said, "to see that the person they chose seems to be intent on undoing all the things that Ginsburg did."